• Episodes

 Episode Years Details

 Introduction The battles of the Wars of the Roses took place between 1455 and 1487.
-The war was fought between supporters of several descendants of Edward III, the King of England from 1327 to 1377.
-The war was not a constant fight that affected the whole country and its population, but a series of battles spread out over the years between sets of supporters known as the Lancastrians and the Yorkists.
+The wars were fought between supporters of several descendants of Edward III, the King of England from 1327 to 1377.
+The wars were not a constant fight that affected the whole country and its population, but a series of battles spread out over the years between sets of supporters known as the Lancastrians and the Yorkists.

 Phase One 1455 The build up to the first battle of the Wars of the Roses at St. Albans.